-How many push-ups should I do a day?
+How many push ups a day should I do to get a bigger chest?

-Find out how to perfect the classic move and discover how many push-ups you should be able to do if you want to build a bigger chest
+Find out how to master this classic bodyweight move then discover how many push ups a day you should to do if you want to build a bigger chest!

 There’s a reason the Royal Marines Commandos include press-ups in their fitness test.
 It’s because the classic bodyweight exercise is a great strength challenge.
 Mastering your bodyweight will also stand you in great stead for when you come to add load in the form of dumbbells and barbells.
 So how often should you train the move?
 And how many reps should you be able to do?
 Read on to get our expert guide to using press-ups to build a bigger, strong chest.